mai-soup/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 10-11: Friday, March 17, and Saturday, March 18, 2023

+**Today's Progress:** Read up on JavaScript, did a few quizzes, set up Neovim on my old ThinkPad so I can keep coding while on the go (which I will have to the next week).

+**Thoughts:** Vim is actually a _lot_ less scary than vi, which I had tried before.

 ### Day 9: Thursday, March 16, 2023

 **Today's Progress:** Finished the interactive rating component, looked over the next Frontend Mentor project I'll be doing, fixed the mobile `100vh` issue (my solution - using`dvh`, though from what I saw, using JavaScript to calculate the visible space is also a common option).
 Oh, also made those bash aliases I talked about yesterday and updated my dotfiles.
 Spent a bit more time on life admin stuff, so didn't get a massive amount of coding done.